Inverse Problems with Learned Forward Operators: Summary and conclusions

 Inverse problems involving high dimensions and/or computationally expensive forward operators necessitate the use of computationally cheaper approximate models.
 This applies, e.g., to settings when imaging is performed in time-critical scenarios or when the forward operator is called many times within a larger pipeline of a learning framework.

-In this chapter we have focused on the specific application in linear inverse problems, where a regularised inversion operator is desired and the solution to the variational formulation is sought.
-We have discussed two main approaches, learning an approximation of the forward or the inverse operator using data-driven projections \cite{asp-kor-sch-2020}, and a data-driven correction to an analytic approximation \cite{lunz21}.
+In this chapter we have discussed two data-driven approaches, learning an approximation of the forward or the inverse operator using data-driven projections \cite{asp-kor-sch-2020}, and a data-driven correction to an analytic approximation \cite{lunz21}.
 A common theme has emerged, which is that in addition to learning an approximation of the forward operator, one often needs to learn a separate approximation of the adjoint.

 While both approaches provide a possible solution to the problem of computationally expensive models in inverse problems, they also come with some drawbacks.
-The data-driven projection method requires a good quality \emph{linear} approximation of the ground truth by training images, hence, for example, it is sensitive to shifting the image.
+The data-driven projection method requires a good quality \textit{linear} approximation of the ground truth by training images, hence, for example, it is sensitive to shifting the image.
 If the forward operator is shift-equivariant (e.g., a convolution), it could be possible to incorporate a non-linear ``projection'' onto the training set by finding the shift that minimises the distance between the image and the span of the training data (a similar approach can be applied, e.g., to rotations).
 However, this is a research direction not yet taken.

-In case of learned model corrections we have discussed that while solutions are faster to compute, the computational burden moves to an expensive training phase that needs to ensure validity of the correction for all $x_n$ over the optimisation trajectory to ensure convergence.
-Finally, we presented a proof-of-concept solution that may overcome this burden by limiting training and optimisation to the data manifold, which is an interesting direction for future studies.
+In the case of learned model corrections we have discussed that while solutions are faster to compute, the computational burden moves to an expensive training phase that needs to ensure validity of the correction for all iterates of the optimisation trajectory to ensure convergence.
+Finally, we presented a proof-of-concept solution that may overcome this problem by limiting training and optimisation to the data manifold, which is an interesting direction for future studies.